tlh45342/vim-cmd/README.md

 ## Overview

-`vim-cmd` is a minimalist front-end for interacting with **hostd**, the backend ARM/VM management daemon.
+`vim-cmd` is a minimalist front-end for interacting with **hostd**, the backend VM management daemon.

 Current goals include: